-You have two options: hire a service that will do the cleaning for a price, or do the cleaning yourself.
+You have two options: hire a service that will do the cleaning for a price or clean yourself.
 If you are a DIY fan, then make a jar of coffee ☕ and prepare to do some serious cleaning work, following the steps below.

 - Make a full backup.
-This backup will contain malware traces, but you should keep it anyway in your local computer, in a quarantine folder, in case you need to find some file or piece of content that isn’t anywhere else.
+This backup will contain malware traces, but you should keep it anyway in your local computer, in a quarantine folder, if you need to find some file or piece of content that isn’t anywhere else.

 - Perform a full site scan.
-Make use of an online tool to do this job, and also use your local antivirus to detect infected files in the backup copy made in step 1.
+Use an online tool to do this job and use your local antivirus to detect infected files in the backup copy made in step 1.
 If the antivirus detects infected files, those files should be deleted from the backup and from the hosting.

 If you are not sure if the full site scan you did in step 2 cleaned infected code files, then your manual scan should include searching PHP files for malicious code.
 Take into account that that code could be obfuscated or masked by functions like

 eval or others related to regular expressions.
-You can use a PHP decoder or an online service to analyze obfuscated code in order to reveal what it really does.
+You can use a PHP decoder or an online service to analyze obfuscated code to reveal what it really does.

 - Change all passwords and delete rogue users.
 First of all, change your Joomla super user account password and all passwords for accounts with administrative permissions on the website.
 From your hosting panel, change the database password and update it in configuration files (configuration.php).
 Do the same with the FTP password.

 - Update your Joomla installation to the latest version, together with all the plugins and templates.
 Using the Extension Manager, compare each extension version number with the information on the developer site.
 If there are extensions you don’t use, delete them.

 - Restore your reputation.
 If you already ran out of coffee, you should consider making another jar.
 This step is less technical, but it will take more time to complete.